lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

        groupBaseDn: "<base-dn-for-search>"

 You may need to set the following additional options under ``config.ldap`` depending on your LDAP schema:

+By default, the GID number of the group is taken from the ``gidNumber`` attribute of the group.
+If :ref:`Firestore support <firestore>` is enabled, the GIDs in LDAP are ignored and Gafaelfawr allocates GIDs from Firestore instead.

 ``config.ldap.groupObjectClass``
     The object class from which group information should be looked up.